guomingtang/guomingtang.github.io/index.md

 - Energy-efficient AI model serving, with a special emphasis on large language models (LLMs);
 - Computational resource management, including scheduling, dispatching, and orchestrating, in cloud and edge environments.

-We are also interested in developing (real) intelligent and practical solutions for power monitoring, modeling, and control in smart homes and buildings.
+We are also interested in developing (real) intelligent and practical solutions for power monitoring, modeling, and control in **smart homes \& buildings**.
 Typical research problems we are tackling include:

 - Non-intrusive load monitoring (NILM) for smart homes;
 - Integrating LLM agents into building energy systems (BESs).